-Start by determining what is most important to you in a bathroom.
+Start by determining what's most important to you in a bathroom.
 Are you looking for a simple remodel or a complete makeover?
 Will adults use it mostly, or will you need to accommodate children?
 These factors and others will contribute to the final cost of your project.
-It is also important to consider how much time you can dedicate to planning, purchasing materials, and working on the bathroom.
+You should also consider how much time you can dedicate to planning, purchasing materials, and working on the bathroom.

 2. Setting a realistic budget

-Once priorities have been determined, a budget can be created.
-Including all possible costs in your budgeting process is essential to avoid being surprised by costs beyond your control.
-A contractor can help you estimate the cost of your project and identify potential challenges so that you are better equipped to provide for them when making decisions about hiring a contractor and creating your budget.
+Once you've determined your priorities, you can create a budget.
+Including all possible costs in your budgeting process is essential to avoid surprise costs beyond your control.
+A contractor can help you estimate the cost of your project and identify potential challenges so you're ready to provide for them when making final decisions about hiring labor and creating your budget.

 3. Researching costs

 Costs in your area will differ, so it's important to research the costs of previous projects.
-It's also helpful to look for information about products and professional fees online and in magazines.
+You can also look for information about products and professional fees online and in magazines.
 If you're planning a complete bathroom remodel, consider hiring a pro to help update your budget and plan the project.

 4. Considering financing options

 Financing options such as bank loans and home equity may be available to help cover the cost of bathroom remodels.
 However, these types of financing require a cosigner and can carry higher interest rates than traditional financing.